InformaticsMatters/ansible-gizmos/README.md

     poetry shell
     poetry install

-Some **gizmos** depend on Ansible galaxy roles.
+Some **gizmos** depend on [Ansible Galaxy] roles and collection.
 These can be installed in the normal way using our `requirements.yaml` file: -

     ansible-galaxy install -r requirements.yaml